 Editor’s Note: A recent American Journal of Family Therapy concluded that schools may be demanding children do far more homework than is generally recommended.
 L.A.
-Dads Group member Whit Honea weighs in on whether school should ban homework.
+Dads Group member Whit Honea weighs in on whether schools should ban homework.

 I must admit, I am not a fan of homework.
 My wife isn’t either, and our kids love that about us.